hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

     >>> chunk (0, 3)
     ...

+When specifying a fine-grained segmentation this way, it will be automatically modified such that any segment boundary present in the coarse segmentation will also be added to the fine-grained segmentation, if it already isn't there.

-Lastly, to persistently store a corpus object, you can call:
+Finally, to persistently store a corpus object, you can call:

     corpus.save('path/to/corpus.pkl')

 This command uses the `pickle` module to store the object.
-However, before storing, the all iterators are converted to lists, so that no information is lost.
+However, before storing, it converts all iterators to lists, such that no information is lost.
-To load it, use:
+To load a corpus, you can use:

     SegmentedCorpus.load('path/to/corpus.pkl')

-or simply load it via the `pickle` module.
+(Or simply load it via the `pickle` module.)